octoenergy/public-conventions/python.md

 ### <a name="system-clock">Minimise system clock calls</a>

-Avoids calls to the system clock in the domain layer of the application.
+Avoid calls to the system clock in the domain layer of the application.
 That is, calls to `localtime.now()`, `localtime.today()` etc. Think of such calls like network or database calls.